procitec/sphinx-test-spec/docs/roles.rst

 Roles
 =====

-Currently no roles are provided for cross reference.

-..

-    For crossreference tables and table rows, ``sphinx-test-spec`` supports some roles:
+The `Test` Domain supports following rules for crossreferencing:

 .. rst:role:: test:case

-    To add a reference to a table, add :code:`:ref:`title``
+    To add a reference to a test case, add :code:`:test:case:`title``